Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 After your card number and personal information, a CVV is one of your last lines of defense against fraud.
-Given that credit card fraud in the US is currently on the rise, it’s important to understand how hackers can get this number and the tips you can follow to keep your finances intact.
+It’s important to understand how hackers can get this number and the tips you can follow to keep your finances intact.

 How did someone get my credit card number?

 There are two main ways hackers can get your card info, including your CVV number: phishing and using a web-based keylogger.

 Phishing tactics can range from simplistic scam attempts to more sophisticated website tampering.
 Examples include tricky links —URLs that look legitimate but direct you to the phisher’s website — DNS cache poisoning —which involves a phisher changing the DNS server information so that everyone who accesses the site is redirected to another site — and screen capture malware, which is used to record and report information to the phisher.